Aqua1us/spring-boot-reladomo-mt-loader/README.md

 This is a sample application  that implemented Reladomo's Multi-Threaded matcher Loader (MT Loader).

+## Description
+Multi-Threaded matcher Loader (MTLoader) is a high-performance pattern for merging changes from another source (file, feed, other DB, etc.) to your existing DB data.
+By design it is flexible/customizable and re-runnable.

 ## Run the project
 ### Start a MySQL server instance in Docker container
 ```bash